 the inside garter, which holds the stockings in position

-the fringe (blue and white colored braids, the colors of the Greek flag)
+the fringe (blue and white coloured braids, the colours of the Greek flag)

 the “tsarouchia”, the traditional shoes of the Evzones.